amaliaskilton/flibl/README.md

 When you're setting up the config file for processing multiple files, you can include the information for all the texts and Flibl will only use what is relevant for a given file when it is processing it.
 That said, make sure that none of the information is contradictory (e.g. if a Tier Type is not to be included in one text but is in another).

 The next section explains what all of the fields in the configuration file mean.
+Some of these fields will be treated differently if your file does vs. doesn't contain child language.
+See the 'Files with no child language' section.

 ## Fields in `to_flextext_config`
 ### File names